ARKANSAS STATE BOARD OF CHIROPRACTIC EXAMINERS

 Certified Clinical Chiropractic Assistants: "Chiropractic Aide" means an unlicensed member of the chiropractic team who may assist a chiropractor physician in the performance of those procedures and techniques constituting the practice of chiropractic as defined in this chapter with the exception of spinal manipulation & adjustment, provided that such assistance shall be performed under the direct supervision of a licensed chiropractic physician.

-Animal Chiropractic: Per the Arkansas Veterinary Medical Examining Board exemption, any chiropractor licensed in this state and certified by the American Veterinary Chiropractic Association is allowed to perform chiropractic upon animals so long as the chiropractic is performed under the immediate supervision of an Arkansas licensed veterinarian.
+Animal Chiropractic: Per the Arkansas Veterinary Medical Examining Board exemption, any chiropractor licensed in this state and certified by the American Veterinary Chiropractic Association is allowed to perform chiropractic upon animals.

 BOARD MEMBERS / TERMS: